brigleb/forkme/README.md

 Your first challenge might well be getting Compass working, but there are [instructions](http://compass-style.org/install/) on the website.
 Especially helpful if you're on a Mac and are a bit savvy with Terminal.
+There's also a [Mac app](http://mhs.github.io/scout-app/) you could try.

 You will want to **fork** this here repository from GitHub, and get it on your computer.
 The button to do so is on the home page of the repo, in the top right,